The Impact of OWI/DUI on Concealed Pistol License (CPL) in Michigan

 3. Understand Confiscation Protocols

-Upon being charged with OWI, your CPL will be immediately suspended.
-Law enforcement is legally obligated to notify the appropriate County Clerk, where you must voluntarily surrender your CPL.
+Upon being charged with an OWI, your CPL will be immediately suspended.
+Law enforcement is legally obligated to notify the appropriate County Clerk, and you must voluntarily surrender your license, potentially delaying any future efforts toward Michigan CPL reinstatement.
 Failing to do so could result in additional penalties.

 Consequences of OWI Convictions on CPL Eligibility